 Food sensory play also helps children with their own development.
 The textures, the colors, the smells, the natural elements, the growth, the taste, and the list goes on can all play a role in child development – including such areas as math, science, fine motor control, sensory, language, literacy, and so on.

 I also think that if we truly believe that our future scientists, artists, doctors, chemists are the young children of today then we have to recognize that food is more than just something we eat.
-Food is used for many products and if we told our current scientist that they were not allowed to explore their food because it is only for eating then perhaps we would truly be missing out on what the possibilities might just be.
-If young children are our future then I say let’s give them the resources to be fully informed and who knows – perhaps one young child in our care will develop a passion for the feel of corn and think of some amazing idea that we never thought could have possibly existed for the use of some particular food item some day in the future.
+Food is used for many products and if we told our current scientists that they were not allowed to explore their food because it is only for eating then perhaps we would truly be missing out on what the possibilities might just be.
+Young children are our future, so I say let’s give them the resources to be fully informed and who knows – perhaps one young child in our care will develop a passion for the feel of corn and some day think of an amazing idea that we never thought could have possibly existed for the use of a particular food item.

 Just think if long ago, children or adults were told they could not use food like berries and other products to dye fabrics or make paints because food was considered off limits to anything but for its nutritional value.
 As young children are given the opportunity to explore food for its potential uses at a level they can understand and through processes they will enjoy, children will strengthen their understanding of food products and gain a greater appreciation for the value and potential uses of food.

 I believe there is greater value in letting children play or explore food products than there is to holding back and only using it to eat with because we fear they will not understand or care about world issues.
-Those fears are not well supported since preschoolers are capable of caring and part of learning to care is having a broad range of early years experiences.
-The fact that young children are given the chance to explore their environment will only, in my belief, lead them to greater understanding of their world and the needs and concerns in their world – perhaps even greater than our own.
+Those fears are not well supported since preschoolers are capable of caring and part of learning to care is having a broad range of experiences in the early years.
+I believe that by giving young children the chance to explore their environment, this will lead them to greater understanding of their world and the needs and concerns in their world – perhaps even greater than our own.

 The Fruit Loop Debate